mubashir1837/Protein-Structure-prediction-and-Analysis/README.md

 ![ProteinScape Banner](logo.jpg)

 ## 🚀 Overview
-**ProteinScape** is an advanced AI-powered tool for **protein structure prediction, molecular analysis, and sequence visualization**.
+**ProteinAnalyzer** is an advanced AI-powered tool for **protein structure prediction, molecular analysis, and sequence visualization**.
 It leverages cutting-edge **bioinformatics, deep learning, and interactive visualizations** to provide insights into protein sequences and structures.

 ## 🎯 Features
 - 🔬 **Protein Structure Prediction** using AI models